OPENAIRINTERFACE/openair-spgwc/README.md

 # openair-spgwc

-In the Control User Plane Separation of SPGW, only the SPGW-C (Control Plane) implementation is available in this repo.
+In the `Control / User Planes Separation` (a.k.a. `CUPS`) of SPGW, only the SPGW-C (Control Plane) implementation is available in this repo.

 It is distributed under `OAI Public License V1.1`.
 See [OAI Website for more details](https://www.openairinterface.org/?page_id=698).